 From same-sex marriage and parenting rights to societal attitudes and media representation, we explore LGBT+ rights in Austria.

-To explain more about LGBT+ rights in Austria, this helpful guide includes the following information:
+Learn more about LGBT+ rights in Austria, including:

 - LGBT+ rights in Austria

 - LGBT+ family and parenting rights in Austria

 - Violence and hate crimes against the LGBT+ community in Austria